Portugal in the Reconquista: Consolidation, 1191–1217

+After the loss of almost all territory south of the Tagus, Sancho abandoned the title "king of the Algarve".

-In order to secure the territory still in Portuguese control against future Muslim incursions, king Sancho followed a policy of consolidation and fortification of the frontier now set at the Tagus once more, largely supported by the military Orders, mainly the Templars, but also the knights of Santiago, Calatrava and the Hospitallers, which not only defended the territory but developed agriculture as well.
-The string of castles and fortifications along the northern bank of the Tagus became known as the "Tagus Line" (Linha do Tejo in Portuguese).
+In order to secure the territory still in Portuguese control against future Muslim incursions, for the following four years king Sancho followed a policy of consolidation and fortification of the frontier now set at the Tagus once more, largely supported by the military Orders.
+These were mainly the Templars, but also the knights of Santiago, Calatrava and the Hospitallers, which not only defended the territory but developed agriculture as well.
+Monasteries of the military Orders were established on the most important towns on the right bank of the Tagus, and land or castles were granted on the condition that monasteries be founded there.
+Municipal institutions were also established.
+The colonies of foreigners settled in Estremadura were expanded.

-The "Tagus Line" included the Templar castles of Almourol, Castelo Branco, Pombal, Tomar, Zêzere, Idanha-a-Nova, the Santiago castles of Monsanto, Abrantes, Santarém, the Hospitaller castle of Belver, the castle of Torres Novas, the Castle of Alverca, the Castle of Povos, and Lisbon.

 The Templars were given lands in Santarém and Idanha.
 The knights of Santiago were given the castle of Santarém.
 In 1193, the castle and territory of Mafra was granted to the Order of Calatrava.
-In 1194 the king donated the lands of Guidintesta to the Hospitallers, who had been in Portugal for a few decades already, and in exchange the Order erected on it the Castle of Belver, its first castle in Portugal.
+In 1194 the king donated the lands of Guidintesta to the Hospitallers, who had been in Portugal for a few decades already, and in exchange the Order erected on it its first castle in Portugal: the Castle of Belver.

+The string of castles and fortifications along the northern bank of the Tagus became known as the "Tagus Line" (Linha do Tejo in Portuguese).
+It included the Templar castles of Almourol, Castelo Branco, Pombal, Tomar, Zêzere, Idanha-a-Nova, the Santiago castles of Monsanto, Abrantes, Santarém, the Hospitaller castle of Belver, the castle of Torres Novas, the Castle of Alverca, the Castle of Povos, and Lisbon.